QuickBooks Blog

 COGS = $530,000

-Thus, from the above example, it can be observed that the cost of the merchandise that Benedict Company Manufacturers has to sell cost him $530,000 leaving the closing inventory of $20,000.
+From the above example, it can be observed that the cost of the merchandise that Benedict Company Manufacturers has to sell is $530,000 leaving the closing inventory of $20,000.

-Such calculation of COGS would help Benedict Company to plan purchases for the next financial year.
+The calculation of COGS would help Benedict Company Manufacturers to plan purchases for the next financial year.
 In addition to this, the company can also determine the cost for each of its product categories and compare such costs with sales in order to determine the selling margin.

-Such an analysis would help Benedict Company in determining the products that earn more profit margins and the products that are turning out too costly for the company to manufacture.
+Such an analysis would help the company in determining the products that earn more profit margins and the products that are turning out too costly for the company to manufacture.

 Merchandising and manufacturing companies generate revenue and earn profits by selling inventory.
-For such companies, inventory forms an important asset on their company balance sheet.
+For these companies, inventory forms an important asset on their company balance sheet.

-Merchandisers, including wholesalers and retailers, account for only one type of inventory, that is, finished goods as they purchase the ready for sale inventory from manufacturers.
+Merchandisers, including wholesalers and retailers, account for only one type of inventory, the finished goods as they purchase the ready for sale inventory from manufacturers.

-On the other hand, manufacturers first purchase raw materials from suppliers and then transform these raw materials into finished goods.
-Therefore, manufacturers classify inventory into three categories: raw materials, work-in-progress, and finished goods Work-in-progress inventory is nothing but the inventory that is still under process and is not yet converted into finished goods to be sold to customers.
+On the other hand, manufacturers will first purchase raw materials from suppliers and then transform these raw materials into finished goods.
+Therefore, manufacturers will classify inventory into three categories: raw materials, work-in-progress, and finished goods.
+Work-in-progress inventory is the inventory that is still being worked on and has not yet been converted into finished goods to be sold to customers.

-Thus, the type of method used by a company to value its inventory has an impact on its ending inventory and cost of sales.
-So in this article, let us try to understand what is the Cost of Goods Sold, COGS Formula, and different Inventory Valuation Methods.
+So, the type of method used by a company to value its inventory has an impact on its ending inventory and cost of sales.
+So in this article, you will learn what the cost of goods sold is, the COGS Formula, and different inventory valuation methods.

 What is the Cost of Goods Sold (COGS)?

-It includes only those costs that are directly incurred in order to manufacture the goods including the cost of labour, raw material, and overhead expenditure related to the manufacturing of goods to be sold.
+It only includes the costs that are directly incurred in order to manufacture the goods, including the cost of labour, raw material, and overhead expenditure related to the manufacturing of goods to be sold.

-The indirect costs such as sales and marketing expenses, shipping, legal costs, utilities, insurance, etc. are not included while determining COGS.
+The indirect costs, such as sales and marketing expenses, shipping, legal costs, utilities and insurance, are not included when determining COGS.

 Beginning inventory is nothing but the unsold inventory at the end of the previous financial year.
 Whereas, the closing inventory is the unsold inventory at the end of the current financial year.

-The cost of goods sold also referred to as Cost of Sales is an important item on the income statement of your company as it helps in determining Gross Profit, a profitability measure that demonstrates the efficiency of your business in managing raw material and labour.
+The cost of goods sold, also referred to as cost of sales, is an important item on a company's income statement as it helps in determining gross profit, which is a profitability measure that demonstrates the efficiency of your business in managing raw material and labour.

 What is a Product Cost?

-Product Cost refers to the costs incurred in manufacturing a product intended to be sold to customers.
-These costs include the costs of direct labour, direct materials, and manufacturing overhead costs.
+Product cost refers to the costs incurred in manufacturing a product intended to be sold to customers.
+These costs include the costs of direct labour, direct materials, and manufacturing overheads.

 In terms of services, product cost is the cost incurred on the labour required to deliver the services to customers.
-In the case of services, product cost must include all the costs that are associated with rendering services like employee compensation, employee benefits, and payroll taxes. or costs incurred in rendering a service to the final users.
+In this case, product cost must include all the costs that are associated with rendering services, like employee compensation, employee benefits, and payroll taxes or costs incurred.

-Now, it is important for you as a business to calculate the per unit product cost as it helps you in setting an appropriate selling price for your product.
-Typically, the per-unit cost of your finished goods is derived by adding the costs incurred to produce a bunch of units and then dividing this cost by the number of units in the batch so produced.
+Now, it is important for a business to calculate the per unit product cost as it helps you in setting an appropriate selling price for your product.
+Typically, the per-unit cost of your finished goods is derived by adding the costs incurred to produce a number of units and then dividing this cost by the number of units produced in the batch.

 Per Unit Product Cost = (Total Cost of Direct Materials + Total Cost of Direct Labour + Total Cost of Direct Overheads) / Total Number of Units

 So, the cost of goods that are not yet sold but are ready for sale can be recorded as inventory (asset) in your balance sheet.
-However, as soon as such goods are sold, they become a part of the Cost of Goods Sold and appear as an expense in your company’s income statement.
+However, as soon as such goods are sold, they become a part of the COGS and appear as an expense in your company’s income statement.

 Why Is It Important?

-The Product Cost helps you to determine the selling price of your finished products and know whether your business has earned profits, incurred losses, or has achieved the break-even point.
+The product cost helps you determine the selling price of your finished products and know whether your business has earned profits, incurred losses, or has achieved the break-even point.

-And to break even, the per-unit cost must be equal to the per-unit selling price of your products, that is, your selling price must cover the per-unit cost.
+To break even, the per-unit cost must be equal to the per-unit selling price of your products, meaning your selling price must cover the per-unit cost.

-COGS helps you to determine the gross profit for your business which is nothing but the difference between Revenues or Sales and COGS.
-It is the Gross Income that your business earns before subtracting taxes and other expenses.
+COGS helps you to determine the gross profit for your business, which is the gross income that your business earns before subtracting taxes and other expenses.

-COGS is the cost incurred in manufacturing the products or rendering services.
-It is recorded as a business expense on the income statement of your company.
+COGS are the costs incurred in manufacturing the products or rendering services, and is recorded as a business expense on the income statement of your company.

-Thus, by calculating COGS, various stakeholders of your company like managers, owners, and investors can estimate your company’s net income.
-Net income is the net earnings of your business that is calculated by deducting COGS and other expenses like Selling and Administrative Expenses, Operating Expenses, Depreciation, Interest, and Other Expenses from Sales or Revenue.
+By calculating COGS, various stakeholders of your company, like managers, owners and investors, can estimate your company’s net income.
+Net income is the net earnings of your business that is calculated by deducting COGS and other expenses, like selling and administrative expenses, operating expenses, depreciation, interest, and other expenses from sales or revenue.

 If COGS increases, the net income decreases which means fewer profits for your business.
 Therefore, it is important for you as a business to keep COGS low in order to earn higher profits.